 - c.
 Click Save and Apply. - d.
 If the Preference Recorder dialog box appears, click OK to record your preferences. - 6.
-Verify Rumba+ Desktop options.
-For CICS and IMS applications, you use the Micro Focus Rumba+ Desktop TN3270 emulator to connect to and run your application.
-Rumba+ Desktop is provided with Enterprise Developer.
-To ensure that Eclipse is configured to use the embedded Rumba+ Desktop emulator: - a.
-In Eclipse, click Window > Preferences. - b.
+Verify the TN3270 options.
+For CICS and IMS applications, you use the Micro Focus Host Access for the Cloud (HACloud) TN3270 emulator to connect to and run your application.
+HACloud is provided with Enterprise Developer.
+To ensure that Eclipse is configured to use the HACloud emulator: - a.
+In Eclipse, click Window > Preferences.

+- b.
 Expand Micro Focus > Enterprise Server, and click TN3270. - c.
-Ensure that Enable display, Rumba (Embedded) and Connect automatically are all selected. - d.
-Click Apply and Close.

-7. Build the project.
+Ensure that Enable display, and Host Access for the Cloud are selected. - d.
+Click Apply and Close. - 7.
+Build the project.
 By default, Eclipse performs a build automatically as add source files and update configurations.
 Be sure to check the Console view for any build errors.